Royal Rumble (2019): Preliminary matches

 The actual pay-per-view opened with Asuka defending the SmackDown Women's Championship against Becky Lynch.
 The climax saw Asuka counter a "Dis-Arm-Her" from Lynch into an inverted "Asuka Lock", which caused Lynch to submit and allowed Asuka to retain her championship.

 In the second match, The Bar (Cesaro and Sheamus) defended the SmackDown Tag Team Championship against The Miz and Shane McMahon.
 In the end, Sheamus inadvertently performed a "Brogue Kick" on Cesaro, before Miz performed a "Skull-Crushing Finale" on Sheamus.
 Shane then performed a shooting star press on Cesaro to win the titles.

 Next, Ronda Rousey defended the Raw Women's Championship against Sasha Banks.
 During the match, Rousey attempted a forearm on Banks, who moved out of the way, causing it to crash into the ring post.
 Banks then focused on further weakening the arm.
 Later, Banks performed a "suicide dive" on Rousey, who caught her and applied an "armbar" on Banks, who submitted, but since it was outside of the ring, the match continued.
 In the climax, Banks applied the "Bank Statement".
 Rousey tried to make it to the bottom rope, but Banks transitioned into a crucifix pin for a nearfall and applied a "Fujiwara armbar".
-Rousey escaped the submission and followed up with a gutwrench powerbomb and "Piper's Pit" on Banks, giving Rousey her first pinfall victory in the WWE and thus retaining the title.
+Rousey escaped the submission and followed up with a gutwrench powerbomb and "Piper's Pit" on Banks, giving Rousey her first pinfall victory in WWE and thus retaining the title.